-+ OJ: Please insert the number of the Directive contained in document PE-CONS 37/24 (2021/0250(COD)).
+OJ: Please insert the number of the Directive contained in document PE-CONS 37/24 (2021/0250(COD)).

-- 5. The Authority shall publish the findings of the peer review on its website and inform at least the European Parliament thereof.
-It shall submit an opinion to the Commission where, having regard to the outcome of the peer review or to any other information acquired by the Authority in carrying out its tasks, it considers that further harmonisation of Union rules applicable to obliged entities in the non-financial sector or to non-financial supervisors would be necessary from the Union's perspective. - 6.
-The Authority shall provide a follow-up report two years after the publication of the peer review report.
+- 6. The Authority shall provide a follow-up report two years after the publication of the peer review report.
 The follow-up report shall be jointly prepared by the staff of the Authority and the relevant staff of the non-financial supervisors involved in the peer review, and shall be adopted by the Executive Board, having received the observations of the General Board in supervisory composition on the consistency of application of the methodology with other peer review reports.
-The follow-up report shall include an assessment of the adequacy and effectiveness of the actions undertaken by the non-financial supervisors that were subject to the peer review in response to the follow-up report on its website.

-- 7. For the purposes of this Article, the Executive Board shall adopt a peer review work plan every two years, after consulting the General Board in supervisory composition.
+The follow-up report shall include an assessment of the adequacy and effectiveness of the actions undertaken by the non-financial supervisors that were subject to the peer review in response to the follow-up measures of the peer review report.
+The Authority shall publish the findings of the follow-up report on its website. - 7.
+For the purposes of this Article, the Executive Board shall adopt a peer review work plan every two years, after consulting the General Board in supervisory composition.
 That peer review work plan shall reflect the lessons learnt from past peer review processes and discussions held in the General Board in supervisory composition.
 The General Board in supervisory composition, acting by a majority of two thirds of its members, may require the Executive Board to adopt a new plan.
 The peer review work plan shall constitute a separate part of the annual and multiannual working programme and shall be included in the single programming document referred to in Article 65.
-In the case of urgent or unforeseen events, the Authority may decide to carry out additional peer reviews. - 8.
-Where peer reviews concern supervisory activities which in one or more Member States are carried out by self-regulatory bodies, the peer review shall include an assessment of measures taken pursuant to Article 52 of Directive (EU) .../...+ by the public authority responsible for overseeing those bodies to ensure that they perform their function adequately and effectively.
+In the case of urgent or unforeseen events, the Authority may decide to carry out additional peer reviews.